cbacelete/cbacelete/README.md

-# Hi there, I'm Cláudio Bacelete 👋
+# Hi there, I'm Claudio Bacelete 👋

 I'm a Brazilian **Fullstack Developer** passionate about software craftsmanship and modern web applications.
 Currently deepening my knowledge in **Software Architecture** to build scalable and robust systems.